 - Stand in front of a stable chair, feet hip-distance apart and feet planted firmly into the ground.
 Stretch your arms out fully extended in front of you.
 Look straight ahead.

 - Inhale as you press down into your heels, lowering your body, arms still stretched out.
-Bend your legs at the knees, reach back with your buttock as you lower yourself to the chair.
-Your shoulders must align with your ankles.
+Bend your legs at the

 - Keep lowering yourself till your buttocks graze the chair but don’t actually sit down.